sprice/stratum-obsidian/README.md

 - Sign-in happens in the browser instead of inside Obsidian.
 - Zotero authentication uses OAuth instead of asking you for a manually managed API key.
 - The backend handles Zotero API access, rate limiting, and cache-backed search.
-- The same backend will power future server-side enrichment: citation counts, related papers, open-access links, citation graphs, and AI-generated summaries.
+- The backend enriches your literature notes with citation data from OpenAlex, a free and open academic database.
+Only the paper's DOI is sent to look up this data.
+The server never stores your notes or note content.

 ## Privacy

 - No telemetry, no analytics, no ad tech, no third-party tracking SDKs in the plugin.
 - The Stratum web app uses cookie-free analytics to track anonymous usage metrics.
-- Stratum's backend makes Zotero Web API requests on your behalf.
-It keeps per-account search caches so the plugin stays responsive and handles rate limits gracefully.
-- Your vault stays local.
-Stratum writes markdown into your vault but doesn't upload your vault or its path.
-- The content you write below `## My Notes` is preserved locally and isn't sent to Stratum.
+- Your notes never leave your device.
+Stratum writes markdown files into your vault locally.
+The server never sees, stores, or transmits your note content.
+Everything you write below `## My Notes` stays on your machine.
-- The plugin writes diagnostic logs (sync timing, API response codes) to the browser console at the `debug` (verbose) level.
-These logs stay local in your Obsidian developer console and are not sent anywhere.
-They are hidden by default and only visible when you enable verbose logging in devtools.
+- The server doesn't store note data.
+When you sync, the server fetches metadata from Zotero and enrichment data from OpenAlex, passes it to the plugin, and discards it.
+Nothing about your notes is saved on the server.
+- Enrichment uses only DOIs.
+To look up citation counts, topics, and other academic metadata, the server sends the paper's DOI to OpenAlex.
+No vault content, filenames, annotations, or personal information is shared.
 - The plugin stores session tokens in Obsidian's platform-native `secretStorage` to stay signed in across restarts.
 It doesn't store your Zotero OAuth secret locally.
-- Zotero OAuth secrets live server-side, encrypted at rest.
+- Zotero OAuth secrets live server-side, encrypted at rest with AES-256 encryption.
 - Server-side database access is scoped per authenticated user.
-- When enrichment features arrive, those lookups will happen server-side.
-The plugin won't call third-party enrichment APIs directly.
+- The plugin writes diagnostic logs (sync timing, API response codes) to the browser console at the `debug` level.
+These logs stay local and are not sent anywhere.

 ## License